danlentz/clj-uuid/README.md

 much vaunted "protocol" and "type" abstractions.

-To a large extent, the design of the API and algorithmic implementation is inspired by the Common-Lisp library [_UNICLY_](http://github.com/mon-key/unicly) which is a painstakingly optimized, encyclopaedic implementation of RFC-4122 the author of which has devoted years to researching, refining, and improving.
+To a large extent, the design of the API and algorithmic implementation is inspired by the Common-Lisp library [_UNICLY_](http://github.com/mon-key/unicly) which is a painstakingly optimized, encyclopaedic implementation of RFC-4122 the author of which, Stan Pearman, has devoted years to researching, refining, and improving.
 To my knowledge there is no more performant, capable, and precise implementation of the RFC-4122 specification available anywhere, in any language, on any platform.

 That having been said, Common-Lisp, as a platform for implementing a facility of this nature, differs significantly from that of the JVM